gofynd/fdk-client-kotlin/documentation/PLATFORM.md

 | company_id | string | A `company_id` is a unique identifier for a particular seller account. |

-Can vies details including trigger data, task id , etc.
+Can view details including trigger data, task id , etc.

 ---